intonow/tha-dotfiles/README.md

-## content took from other peopole's config and the plugins used :
+## content took from other people's config and the plugins used :

 ### mpv :
 - [mpvacious](https://github.com/Ajatt-Tools/mpvacious)